 You just have to look at it to know that the Evija hypercar is exquisite.
 It makes 1,970hp and has a 200mph top speed.
 Lotus has always prioritized lightness, so the Evija weighs just 3,700lbs — about the same as a stick-shift Mustang GT.
 Not a single panel on the interior bears any resemblance to modern car interior bits.
 Lotus will build 130 of these, with each expected to go for $2.1 million.

 10) Lucid Air:

 Reservations for the Lucid Air sedan have finally opened!
-The fully-booked Air Dream Edition costs $161,500 and will have 1,080hp and 500 miles of range.
-The base Pure variant has 480hp and 400 miles of range and shares its battery pack with the Touring variant that has 620hp.
+The fully booked Air Dream Edition costs $161,500 and will have 1,080hp and 500 miles of range.
+The base Pure variant has 480hp and 400 miles of range and shares its battery pack with the Touring variant which has 620hp.
 The Lucid Air Grand Touring trim level gets 800hp and a bigger battery, good for 517 miles of range.

 Apart from interesting hypercars and pickup trucks, we’ll also see all-electric versions of more conventional vehicles.
 Cars such as the BMW iX3 and the electric Chevy Silverado are likely to sell in larger numbers than, say, a Lucid Air sedan.
 But even small-volume cars from startup carmakers tell us that the EV market is booming despite economic slumps caused by the coronavirus pandemic and other factors.
 By the time 2030 arrives you’ll be spoiled for choice when buying an electric car.

 - Lectron J1772 To Tesla Charging Adapter, 60A & 250V AC – Compatible With SAE J1772 Chargers - February 22, 2024